mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

 we can use threat hunting scripts which will process event logs and enrich with known signatures to find iocs and mitre ttps.
 Some of good projects are

+1. APT hunter
+2. ThreatHound
-1. DeepBlueCli
+3. DeepBlueCli
-2. Hayabusa
+4. Hayabusa
-3. chainsaw
+5. chainsaw

 ### Detecting Credentials Dumping (lsass and ntds.dit)